In Chinese medicine there are basically six causes of wheezing.

 Some people are what I call ‘windy’, meaning not that they suffer from disturbing levels of flatulence, but that they are very changeable.

-Often young people are like this, and you have to put up with them, but their changeable, unpredictable personalities can make them more susceptible to Wind, and can, what with banging doors with windows left open or hermetically sealed, lead to drafts and bad air.
-Their habits of bad posture and irregular sleep patterns don't help and weaken their Lung Qi.
+Often young people are like this, and you have to put up with them, but their changeable, unpredictable personalities can make them more susceptible to Wind, and can, what with banging doors with open windows lead to drafts and bad air.
+Their habits of bad posture and irregular sleep patterns don’t help and weaken their Lung Qi.

 Wind also carries pollens and other allergens, and in susceptible individuals may trigger wheezing, amounting to asthma.
 See more under asthma cause.